 Love this simple little handmade guitar from ikat bag which offers a really clear tutorial.
 I love the detail that backing it with a small box adds an acoustic chamber for the rubber band strings.

 My kids have always liked those stitch cards but they can be pretty pricy.
-Kiwi Crate offers this simple way to do it yourself with cereal boxes and yarn needles.
+Kiwi Co offers this simple tutorial for doing it yourself with cereal boxes and yarn needles.

 DIY Cardboard Box Gas Station Pump